Stephiepants/GymTracker/README.md

 First make sure you have node.js, yarn and python installed on your computer.

-To check if you already have yarn, python and node.js installed on your computer type these one by one in the Terminal/Command-line:
+To check if you already have yarn, python and node.js installed on your computer type these commands one by one in the Terminal/Command-line:

 yarn -v